PHILADELPHIA, PENNSYLVANIA, USA

 The Rocky Statue –

-I know it is a tourist trap and I know it is not the reason you should head to this gorgeous city, but if you are going to be there, then why not?
+I know it is a tourist trap and if you have limited time to see Philadelphia in 1 day, but if you are going to be there, then why not?
 I grew up watching the movies and listening to “Eye of the Tiger” so it would be wrong not to!
 The Rocky Statue and the “Rocky Steps” are the Art Museum Steps, but beware that the there will be a line for a photo.
 At the time there was a guy (expect to pay a tip) who will take the picture for you.

 This street was one of our highlights; I love history and visiting places rich in it gets me excited.
 The houses on these streets are just as I imagined they would have been like 300 years ago.
 The area was named after Jeremiah Elfreth, who was a blacksmith and property owner back then.
 The Georgian and Federal-style houses with the cobblestone pavements are a must to see, I highly recommend it.